Treatment of Newly Diagnosed AML

 - Lange BJ, Smith FO, Feusner J, et al.: Outcomes in CCG-2961, a children's oncology group phase 3 trial for untreated pediatric acute myeloid leukemia: a report from the children's oncology group.
 Blood 111 (3): 1044-53, 2008.
 [PUBMED Abstract]

 - Creutzig U, Büchner T, Sauerland MC, et al.: Significance of age in acute myeloid leukemia patients younger than 30 years: a common analysis of the pediatric trials AML-BFM 93/98 and the adult trials AMLCG 92/99 and AMLSG HD93/98A.
 Cancer 112 (3): 562-71, 2008.
 [PUBMED Abstract]

-- Aplenc R, Alonzo TA, Gerbing RB, et al.: Ethnicity and survival in childhood acute myeloid leukemia: a report from the Children's Oncology Group.
-Blood 108 (1): 74-80, 2006.
+- Cooper TM, Franklin J, Gerbing RB, et al.: AAML03P1, a pilot study of the safety of gemtuzumab ozogamicin in combination with chemotherapy for newly diagnosed childhood acute myeloid leukemia: a report from the Children's Oncology Group.
+Cancer 118 (3): 761-9, 2012.
 [PUBMED Abstract]

 - Pession A, Masetti R, Rizzari C, et al.: Results of the AIEOP AML 2002/01 multicenter prospective trial for the treatment of children with acute myeloid leukemia.
 Blood 122 (2): 170-8, 2013.
 [PUBMED Abstract]

 - Burnett AK, Hills RK, Milligan DW, et al.: Attempts to optimize induction and consolidation treatment in acute myeloid leukemia: results of the MRC AML12 trial.
 J Clin Oncol 28 (4): 586-95, 2010.
 [PUBMED Abstract]